-Dear Mr. Talbert & Ms. Moore:
+Dear Mr Talbert & Ms Moore:

-We are writing in support of the application by Jordan Cove Energy Project, L.P. for long-term authorization to export liquefied natural gas produced from domestic and Canadian resources to non-Free Trade Agreement countries.
+We are writing in support of the application by Jordan Cove Energy Project, L.P. for long-term authorization to export liquefied natural gas.
 The Jordan Cove project represents an unprecedented economic opportunity for Coos County and the region.

-At \$6 Billion, the Jordan Cove project and the associated Pacific Connector Pipeline would be, by dollar value, the largest private sector investments in Oregon.
-Coos County continues to experience chronic financial distress from reduced timber harvests that have led to greatly reduced revenues, and as a result, public services.
-This has required Coos and other Southern Oregon counties to make difficult and painful cuts in public services.
-Even before the current recession, Southern Oregon counties lagged the rest of the State of Oregon and the nation in economic growth and routinely posted unemployment figures higher than the state and national averages.
+The Jordan Cove project and the associated Pacific Connector Pipeline would be the largest private sector investment in Coos County Oregon which continues to experience financial distress from years of economic downturn.
+Which in turn has effected public services.
+Even before the current recession, Southern Oregon counties lagged the rest of the State of Oregon and the nation in economic growth.